Choir Appeal - July 2022

 The Choir is extremely proud of who we are and what we have achieved over many years.

 Whereas many member colleges within the University of London have increasingly restricted their clubs, societies, and activities membership to their own students, ULCC has been and always will be open to students and alumni from any educational institute in London.

-Many of these - such as the Royal Veterinary College, or SOAS where several of our current members study - are smaller and specialised institutions that do not have choirs or indeed any musical groups of their own, and certainly not with the professional direction, regular performance standard, and dynamic repertoire of ULCC.
+Many of these - such as the Royal Veterinary College, University of West London or SOAS, where several of our current members study - are smaller and specialised institutions that do not have choirs or indeed any musical groups of their own, and certainly not with the professional direction, regular performance standard, and dynamic repertoire of ULCC.

 Of the 60 or so applications we typically receive at the beginning of each academic year, a vast majority report that they wish to join a choir in London, but either it was not offered by their own institution, or they faced entry restrictions such as the requirement to be studying Music.
 Worryingly, a few singers have sought to join us on account of a culture of elitism, toxic competition, or even bullying at their own college choir.

 These things are diametrically opposite to what we do at ULCC.
 They strengthen our determination to provide without unnecessary restriction an opportunity for hundreds of gifted students to sing in a choir.